OrbisInvestments/azure-pipelines-custom-tasks/README.md

 ### Installation

-Head over to the latest Dedupe Git Repositories [release](https://github.com/OrbisInvestments/azure-pipelines-custom-tasks/releases), then download and extract **DedupeGitRepos.zip** from the release’s assets.
+Head over to the latest Dedupe Git Repositories [release](https://github.com/OrbisInvestments/azure-pipelines-custom-tasks/releases/latest), then download and extract **DedupeGitRepos.zip** from the release’s assets.

-Use [tfx](https://github.com/Microsoft/tfs-cli) to upload the extracted task to your Azure DevOps/TFS account or collection with an identity or PAT that is in the admin role at the *All Pools* level:
+Use [tfx](https://github.com/Microsoft/tfs-cli) to upload the extracted task to your Azure DevOps/TFS account or collection with an identity that is in the admin role at the *All Pools* level or a PAT with the *Agent Pools (Read & Manage)* scope:

     cd drive:\path\to\extracted\zip
     tfx login